Contributors Dropdown icon

 Also read: The art and science of developing a marketing channel strategy

-5. Mae sure to estimate all marketing costs
+5. Make sure to estimate all marketing costs

 When budgeting initially, most digital marketers often make a common mistake.
 They focus too heavily on advertising costs and overlook other aspects, such as content marketing costs.
 Discovering allied costs at a later stage often emerges as an unpleasant shock, derailing the plans or overshooting the budget significantly.

 Holistic digital marketing budgeting requires you to consider all the costs.
-Some of the costs to consider include:
+Some of the costs to consider include in your marketing budget breakdown:

 • Salaries to hire full-time employees for the digital marketing team